 One of the many recurring topics in my conversations wth accountants is their approach to quoting fees.
 Twice in the last week I have been asked my view on fee quotes sent out by accountants I am mentoring.
 They are not alone.
-I know from my webinars and round table meetings that plenty of sole practitioners are frustrated by the same issue.
+I know from my webinars and group sessions that plenty of sole practitioners are frustrated by the same issue.

-In each of the most recent cases I noted that the accountants had made the same mistakes.
-I was able to offer constructive advice that I am sure this will enable them to win more of the work they quote for in future.
+In each of the most recent cases I noted that the accountants had made similar mistakes.
+I was able to offer constructive advice that I am sure will enable them to win more of the work they quote for in future.

-1 – Focusing on the fee payable rather than on the value the client will receive (and expressing this in a way that relate to the value as required and perceived by the prospective client).
+- Focusing on the fee payable rather than on the value the client will receive (and expressing this in a way that relates to the value as required and perceived by the prospective client).

-2 – Keeping the fee quote email/letter short and sweet.
+- Keeping the fee quote email/letter short and sweet.
 If you don’t spell things out you are reliant on the prospect’s past experiences and expectations.
 Do you know whether these match your style and approach?

-3 – Failing to clarify the prospect’s reason for seeking a new accountant and what they want.
-If you don’t know what they value you are unlikely to make a ‘connection’ or to be able to relate your fee quote to vale (as perceived by the prospect)
+- Failing to clarify the prospect’s reason for seeking a new accountant and what they want.
+If you don’t know what they value you are unlikely to make a ‘connection’ or to be able to relate your fee quote to value (as perceived by the prospect)

-4 – Assuming that all that matters is price.
+- Assuming that all that matters is price.
 That’s rarely true unless your marketing only attracts people looking for a cheaper accountant.
 Of course you will continue to struggle until you are able to help prospects appreciate why you are worth more than the ‘cheap’ accountant they might also approach.
 Do you really want to take on new clients who chose you because you were the cheapest?
 Chance are they will then be off somewhere (even) cheaper next year.

-5 – Omitting to identify what you will do that many other accountants don’t do.
-At the headline level what you do might be the same but you are unique – with distinct experiences and stories you can tell about other clients you have helped in the past.
+- Omitting to identify what you will do that many other accountants don’t do.
+At the headline level what you do might be the same but YOU are unique – with distinct experiences and stories you can tell about other clients you have helped in the past.